E-Virgil/E-Virgil/README.md

 ---

-Feel free to reach out if you're looking for a developer, have a question, or just want to connect. :email:
+Feel free to reach out if you're looking for a developer, have a question, or just want to connect. [📧](mailto:virgil.e@northeastern.edu)